k0mraid3/Magisk-Module-Minimal-NXP-NFC-Framework/README.md

 -Need to make the module check if files exist before trying to copy, no need to overwrite files if they exist unless user wants this.
 Need some logic for this.

 -Source remainder of missing parts.
-I.e Kernel Modules, JAR's, .so Libs, etc. (See pic at below labled S21)
+I.e Kernel Modules, JAR's, .so Libs, etc.

 -Identify any system properties (getprop/setprop) that need to be set and at what boot stage && create needed .prop file for module.